Skip to main content

 This audio is generated by an AI tool.

-SINGAPORE: The Central Provident Fund (CPF) Special Accounts (SA) for those aged 55 and older will be closed from January next year after a law was passed on Monday (Oct 14).
+SINGAPORE: The Central Provident Fund (CPF) Special Accounts (SA) for those aged 55 and older will be closed from the second half of January next year after a law was passed on Monday (Oct 14).

 The planned special account closure, along with other changes, came into effect with the Central Provident Fund (Amendment) Bill being passed in parliament.